 Your body, including your muscles, is made up of cells.
-Those muscles need nutrition to rebuild themselves when they break down or to refurbish themselves if there’s weight loss or dehydration.
-Nutrition helps rebuild what we need to build that muscle mass and to bring back that lost weight.
+Those muscles need nutrition to rebuild themselves when they break down or refurbish themselves if there’s weight loss or dehydration.
+Food helps rebuild what we need to build that muscle mass and bring back that lost weight.
 Good nutrition also helps our brain and our cognitive function.
-For example, our brain needs 150 grams a day of carbohydrates just so we can think.
+For example, our brain needs 150 grams a day of carbohydrates so that we can think.

 Speaking with a dietitian

 Dieticians are the food experts.
 It would be a good idea for anyone recovering from a serious illness or who has any dietary issues to consult with a dietician.
 During the first visit, the dietitian would do an interview, asking what you like to eat, how you get and prepare your food, and the difficulties you may have in consuming a healthy diet.
 You may be asked questions like:

 - What health issues do you have?
 People with diabetes or high blood pressure may be given different advice than someone who has no similar medical history.